Benpong89/hemingway/README.md

-Hemingway is an educational vocabulary building phone game.
-Players are given a 5 different words and must list as many synonyms of the word as possible within the time limit.
-Synonyms are sourced through a public thesaurus API.
-High score will be saved by cloud DB.
+Hemingway is a vocabulary building phone game.
+Players are given various different words and must list as many synonyms of the word as possible.
 Technologies used include React-Native.

+Upcoming features include:

+1. Synonyms will be sourced through a public thesaurus API.
+2. High score will be saved by cloud DB.
+3. Easy, Medium, Hard levels